SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 UCF Stats and Trends

-- In UCF's nine games this year, it has three wins against the spread.
+- UCF has three wins against the spread in nine games this season.

-- This year, the Knights are winless against the spread when entering a game as an underdog of 7.5 points or more.
+- This year, the Knights are winless ATS when entering a game as an underdog of 7.5 points or more.

-- UCF's games this year have hit the over on five of nine set point totals (55.6%).
+- UCF's games this year have gone over the point total five times in nine opportunities (55.6%).

-- UCF is 2-3 against the spread and 3-2 overall when the team puts up more than 25.7 points.
+- When UCF records more than 25.7 points, it is 2-3 against the spread and 3-2 overall.

 - The Knights have turned the ball over one more time (13 total) than the Mustangs have forced a turnover (12) this season.